codebards/policies/privacy/index.md

 ---
-title: Privacy policy
+title: Privacy Policy | Code Bards
 description: The privacy of your data — and it is your data, not ours! — is a big deal to us.
 Here’s the rundown of what we collect and why, when we access your information, and your rights.
 ---

 # Privacy policy

-*Last updated: March 18, 2021*
+*Last updated: March 24, 2021*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.